 Read more about the health benefits of anthocyanins.

-There has been a fair amount of research over the years into cherries, and specifically tart cherries, and the role they can play in exercise and exercise recovery.
-Research by the Journal of the International Society of Sports Nutrition found that drinking tart cherry juice for seven days before and during a strenuous running event minimised post-run muscle pain.
+There has been a fair amount of research into cherries, and specifically tart cherries, and the role they play in exercise and exercise recovery.
+Research by the Journal of the International Society of Sports Nutrition found that drinking tart cherry juice (355ml) for seven days before and during a strenuous running event minimised post-run muscle pain.

-Can cherries help those with gout?
+9. May help those with gout

 There has been some research into the effects of cherry juice on gout.
 One study demonstrated that consuming cherries and cherry juice over a two-day period is associated with a lower risk of gout attacks while another study suggests that cherry juice needs to be consumed for at least four months to reduce acute attacks.
 Further research suggests that drinking cherry juice lowers the blood uric acid levels (which can trigger an attack of gout) in healthy volunteers.

 Liked this?
 Now try…